 Non-monetary award for placement in the scholarship program.
 Each scholarship valued at $6,250.

-One award available to each student that meets the criteria (estimated at 6-10) over the next three years from 2016.
+One award available to each student that meets the criteria (estimated at 6-10) annually.

 Disclaimer: The benefit amount for this award is approximate.
 It will be confirmed at the time of awarding and determined by the committee according to the terms of the award.